First of all, congratulations if you’re pregnant or planning to have a baby soon.

-- Simple precautions to further protect you and your baby from flu.
+There are simple precautions you can take to protect you and your baby from flu:

 Getting the flu can cause serious problems when you are pregnant.
 Even if you are generally healthy, changes in immune, heart, and lung functions during pregnancy make you more likely to get severely ill from the flu.

-Pregnant women who get the flu are at higher risk of hospitalization, and even death, than non-pregnant women.
-Severe illness during your pregnancy can also be dangerous to your developing baby because it increases the chance for significant problems, such as premature labour and delivery.
+Pregnant women who get the flu are at higher risk of hospitalisation and even death.
+Severe illness during pregnancy can also be dangerous to your developing baby because it increases the chance of significant problems, such as premature labour and delivery.

-Yes, the vaccine is safe for both the pregnant woman and her baby when given during pregnancy.
+The vaccine is safe for both you and your baby when given during pregnancy.
 There is no evidence of an increased risk of problems for mothers or their babies when the mother is given a flu shot during pregnancy.
+The

 The mild symptoms that some people get after a flu shot are usually related to the vaccine generating an immune response.
 This is how vaccines work - by training the immune system to recognise parts of the flu virus so it can respond more effectively when it encounters the real thing.
 There is no "live virus" in the flu shot.
 Your body responds to parts of the flu virus in the vaccine; you cannot catch the flu from it.